Maria Butina Sentenced To 18 Months Over Russian Conspiracy To Infiltrate NRA

-Maria Butina, a Russian woman who tried to infiltrate the National Rifle Association (NRA) in order to curry favor between the American gun-rights group and similar Russian groups, has been sentenced to 18 months in prison, BBC News reports.
-Upon completing her sentence, she’ll almost certainly be deported immediately back to Russia.
+Maria Butina — a Russian woman who tried to infiltrate the National Rifle Association (NRA) in order to curry favor between the American firearms-rights group and similar Russian entities — has been sentenced to 18 months in prison, BBC News reports.
+Upon completing her sentence, she’ll almost certainly be deported back to Russia with little delay.

 In a courtroom on Friday, the 30-year-old admitted that her decisions have cost her and her family dearly.